Common Acne Locations: Where On The Body Can Acne Occur?

 Body acne sometimes needs to be treated differently than facial acne.
 While all acne stems from clogged pores, body acne often has a bacterial component more often than face.
 This is because heat and sweat are more easily trapped under clothing.
 It is important to understand what factors are causing the development of your acne in order to find potential causes and the best treatment options.

 A visit to a board certified dermatologist is useful if you are experiencing acne, particularly if you have persistent acne that is resistant to over the counter treatments.
-Depending on severity, effective acne treatment options may include prescription medication (such as topical creams or Accutane), light therapy treatments, or laser treatments such as CoolTouch or VBeam.
+Depending on severity, effective acne treatment options may include prescription medication (such as topical creams or Accutane), light therapy treatments, or laser treatments such as VBeam.